-Guard Dog Breeds
+Guard Dog Breeds: American Akita

 There is a lot of misinformation out there on what qualifies as a guard dog and I think it comes down to what the individual dog trainer wants from their guard dog.
 Remember, some dog owners think that watch dog and guard dog are interchangeable terms, but they are not the same.

 For example, with an American Akita, you need to understand that this dog breed is highly intelligent and loyal but very independent and needs constant reassurance of its role or else the Akita will move away from its training.
 Since I have an American Akita, I figured I would start my monthly profile with this breed.

-The American Akita
+Profile of The American Akita

 For those who are not familiar with Akitas, there are two types.
 The original Japanese Akita Inu, which were a breed of dog designed for fighting, and the American Akita, which is now a separate recognized breed from the Japanese Akita.
 Internationally, they are considered separate breeds, but in the United States and Canada, they recognize them as distinction of the same breed.

 The American Akita is very intelligent, bold, and fearless, and this can be a problem if not disciplined as a puppy.
 Without firm discipline or obedience training, without a clear understanding of who is their pack leader, an Akita can become very aggressive when it comes to other animals.
 It will assert dominance over these animals since it has no clear leader.
 While some might see this as a detriment, for those who wish to have an Akita as a guard dog, this is a blessing.

 American Akitas as Guard Dogs

 They are not pleasers.
 If they do decide to fetch or play, it is because the mood suits them not because they feel a need for your approval.
 This a clear distinction between Akitas and other breeds and must be clearly understood if you are wanting to train this breed to be a good guard dog.
 If wanting a watch dog, the sheer size of this dog is a great deterrent, and an Akita is not usually an excessive barker.
 But if they are raised around small yippy dogs who bark at the wind, they will display this annoying trait.